 Invitations to give external speeches or presentations about Mineworx at conferences or other public venues at which shareholders, the investment community or media may be present, or which are expected to become available to any of the foregoing, must be pre-approved by the authorized spokesperson before acceptance.

 Mineworx Response to Rumors

-Generally, Iberian’s policy is to neither confirm nor deny rumors when asked to comment.
-The Company authorized spokesperson will respond by stating that it is Iberian’s policy not to comment on market rumors.
+Generally, Mineworx’s policy is to neither confirm nor deny rumors when asked to comment.
+The Company authorized spokesperson will respond by stating that it is Mineworx’s policy not to comment on market rumors.
 However, when authorized by the President, Legal Counsel, or the Board, the authorized spokesperson may make exceptions, and respond to certain rumors that are deemed harmful to Mineworx’s interests if not rebutted

 The President is responsible for responding to inquiries and comments received via the Internet from shareholders and the investment community.
 The V.P. of Corporate Development is responsible for responding to inquiries and comments received via the Internet from the media.
 Other previously publicly-disclosed information or information which may otherwise be disclosed in accordance with this Policy will be utilized in responding to such inquiries.

 Mineworx personnel are not permitted to represent or speak on behalf of the Company on Internet discussions forums, chat rooms, blog or social networking services unless such personnel are authorized to do by the President.